Tempudon/nasfaq-tools/README.md

 # nasfaq-tools
-Uses Python 3.6.9, based on TFT's Nasfaq helpers
+Uses Python 3.6.9, optimized for Google Colab, based on TFT's Nasfaq helpers

 Queries HoloPoi API and Nasfaq to compare number of views gained each day